How ‘Mortal Kombat 11’ does right by Liu Kang’s Story

 Revenant Liu Kang — and by that extension, Dark Raiden — are nothing if not a fallacy taken to its logical end: A dead end.
 Dark and edgy wasn’t something Liu needed so much as he needed writers who were invested in who he already was and could deliver on that front.
 Revenant Liu Kang works like a cautionary tale the younger version of himself is determined, if not confident, he won’t become.
 The vice versa loathes who he used to be.

-The restructuring of the narrative path chosen in MK9 and MKX is pretty much why I love the story of this game.
+The restructuring of the narrative path chosen in MK9 and MKX is pretty much why I love MK11’s story.
+It makes two stories that don’t work, work to its advantage.
 Following the revelation that Liu and Raiden were manipulated across multiple timelines to kill each other by Kronika (to prevent them from destroying her desired timeline), Liu is taken out of the direct narrative action of the climax.

 He’s the damsel-in-distress everyone has to save.
 The affirmation that Liu’s survival is so important that the realms would be doomed without him is almost immediately snuffed when you have to watch Liu “die” (so to speak) when his undead counterpart robs him of his soul.

 The scene itself does two things: It establishes undead Liu Kang is beyond saving by conventional means.
 Raiden sees, without any doubt, the damage caused by what could’ve been him, orchestrated by the keeper of time.
 He sees what it will do to his champions, and he becomes hell-bent on breaking the cycle.